-For the purpose of the scenarios, stakeholders include candidates, teachers, exam venue staff, parents, carers, awarding organisation staff, couriers' staff and exam invigilators.
+For the scenarios, stakeholders include candidates, teachers, exam venue staff, parents, carers, Awarding Organisation staff, couriers' staff and exam invigilators.

-Please note that exam centre staff in these scenarios refer to members of staff who are administering assessments.
+Please note that exam venue staff in these scenarios refer to members of staff who are administering assessments.

 Priorities

 The priority for CIOLQ when implementing contingencies will be to maintain these principles: